romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What are the security concerns associated with using self-hosted runners for public repositories?
+Q: What are the security concerns associated with using self-hosted runners for public repositories?
 <details><summary>Show the answer</summary><p>

 - **Storing harmful data persistently**